Skip to content

 AdobeStock_214373881-1

-David Bak PosadaNov 21, 20224 min read
+David Bak PosadaNov 21, 20226 min read

 Client and case confidentiality is a key tenet of any law firm.
 The privilege of confidentiality fosters a bond of trust between attorneys and clients.
 You can improve the productivity of your law firm meetings in a simple yet effective way.
-There are three key steps law firms can take to ensure total client confidentiality in every corner of the firm.
+There are 3 key steps law firms can take to ensure total client confidentiality in every corner of the firm.

 Duties related to confidentiality, such as the attorney-client privilege, assure that clients are open and honest with their representation so lawyers can provide the best advice.
 Attorneys, of course, know not to discuss sensitive or privileged information regarding clients or cases in public places.
 However, the firm's offices, conference rooms, hallways, and reception desks are also hot beds for potential information leaks.